Winter Wedding Bouquet Ideas

 Photo: Stephanie Couture Photography

 To begin with, the best winter flowers for weddings are red and purple.
 These colors truly reflect the season.
-After all, red is often associated with Christmas.
+After all, red is often associated with the Christmas season.
 A perfect example of this is the Anemone Bouquet, which features stunning anemones along with roses and other flowers in beautiful shades of red, white, and purple.
 It's simply gorgeous!

 2. Regal Jewel-Tone